Local SEO in 2024: 6 simple ways to dominate local search

 It’s also essential to get your business’s name, address and phone number (NAP) on the major citation data aggregators like Foursquare, Data Axle and Neustar Localeze.

-Data aggregators take your company’s information and distribute it to hundreds of other online directories!
+Data aggregators distribute your company’s information to hundreds of other online directories.

 Always ensure your company’s NAP is consistent on as many of these directories and citation sites as possible.

-These five local SEO strategies are just the tip of the iceberg regarding local SEO.
-Implementing the five local search tactics above will give you a head start on your competition.
+These six local SEO strategies are just the tip of the iceberg regarding local SEO.
+Implementing the six local search tactics above will give you a head start on your competition.
 Get started today!

 About the author